msp-strath/cs208-logic/pages/index.md

 [Slides for these lectures](topic04-slides.pdf)

-1. [Proof rules for Predicate Logic](pred-logic-rules.html).
+[Proof rules for Predicate Logic](pred-logic-rules.html).
 Natural deduction rules for “for all” and “exists” allow us to construct proofs of Predicate Logic formulas.

-2. [Equality](equality.html).
-How do we prove that one thing is equal to another thing?
+Also, how do we prove that one thing is equal to another thing?
 And what can we prove if we know that one thing is equal to another thing?

 ### Topic 5 : Specification and Verification